ehsannikbin/Unit-cell-determination/README.md

 ## 3. Input & Output Data

 ### Input Format (.h5)
-The software reads HDF5 files.
+The software reads HDF5 files from a file list.
 Each file is expected to contain the following datasets:
 * `/data`: The raw diffraction images.
 * `/peaks`: Peak positions (x, y) pre-calculated by peak-finding software.
 * `/center`: The direct beam center coordinates (x, y).